mlearn14/qstaple/README.md

 1. Execute the program from the terminal.
 Run `./qstaple` in the executable's location
 2. Execute the bash script by typing `./qstaple.sh` in the scripts location.
 Ensure the executable is in the same location.
 Can also be made executable `chmod +x qstaple.sh` to run from the GUI.
 4. Execute the desktop file by moving `qstaple.desktop` to `~/.local/share/applications/`.
 Then run from your application launcher.

+### Python
+Run the python script directly by typing `python qstaple.py` in a terminal with python installed.